mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]log**

-	Creates a file called error.log which contains all of the internal log messages generated by the MAME core and game drivers.
+	Creates a file called error.log which contains all of the internal log messages generated by the MAME core and system drivers.
 This can be used at the same time as -log to output the log data to both targets as well.
 The default is OFF (*-nolog*).

 .. _mame-commandline-debug: